libgdx/ashley/README.md

 Stay up to date in Ashley matters by following [@siondream](https://twitter.com/siondream) and reading [siondream.com](http://siondream.com).
 Check the [libgdx](http://www.badlogicgames.com/) blog as well for additional updates.

-Ashley is available with maven from the following repositories

 ### Report isssues

 Something not working quite as expected?
 Do you need a feature that has not been implemented yet?
 Check the [issue tracker](https://github.com/libgdx/ashley/issues) and add a new one if your problem is not already listed.
 Please try to provide a detailed description of your problem, including the steps to reproduce it.